ROCm/rocSOLVER/docs/source/design_tuning.rst

 matrix C by a matrix Q with orthonormal rows are implemented in blocked and unblocked versions.
 The unblocked routines (ORMR2/UNMR2 and ORML2/UNML2),
-based on BLAS level II operations, work by multiplying one Householder reflector at a time, while the blocked routines (ORMRQ/UNMRQ and ORMLQ/UNMLQ) apply a set of reflectors at each step.
+based on BLAS level II operations, work by multiplying one Householder reflector at a time, while the blocked routines (ORMRQ/UNMRQ and ORMLQ/UNMLQ) apply a set of reflectors at each step, providing there is enough reflectors to start with.
 The application of the block reflectors is based on matrix-matrix operations (BLAS level III) which, in general, could have better performance on the GPU.